EmmanuelDemey/eslint-plugin-angular/docs/log.md

 You should use $log service instead of console for the methods 'log', 'debug', 'error', 'info', 'warn'

+## Examples

+Examples with default configuration

+    /*eslint angular/log: 2*/

+    // valid
+    $log.log('Hello world!');

+    // valid
+    $log.error('Some error!');

+    // invalid
+    console.log('Hello world!'); // error: You should use the "log" method of the AngularJS Service $log instead of the console object

+    // invalid
+    console.error('Some error!'); // error: You should use the "error" method of the AngularJS Service $log instead of the console object

 ## Links

 * [Rule source](../rules/log.js)